 External Ids for MLST8 Gene

 GeneCards Summary for MLST8 Gene

 MLST8 (MTOR Associated Protein, LST8 Homolog) is a Protein Coding gene.
 Diseases associated with MLST8 include Benign Familial Neonatal Epilepsy and Childhood Absence Epilepsy.
-Among its related pathways are Constitutive Signaling by AKT1 E17K in Cancer and p53 Pathway (RnD).
+Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.